 They only operate from Thursday to Monday, so take note of that if you have a late incoming flight.

-At the time that I arrived most of the stalls were still being set up and cars and vans were still being unloaded.
+At the time that I arrived most of the market stalls were still being set up and cars and vans were still being unloaded.

 The Bangkok Seafood restaurant was almost empty, so the service was quick.